Academic Mindsets for Learner Success

 Academic Mindsets can be developed.
 Teaching students about how the brain grows with effective effort makes a big difference.
 So does teaching growth-minded strategies.
 Here are some additional tools and resources:

-Brainology: Mindset Works' blended learning curriculum for teaching growth mindsets and malleable intelligence.
+Brainology: An excerpt of Mindset Works' blended learning curriculum for teaching growth mindsets and malleable intelligence.

 You Can Grow Your Intelligence: article from the original research study with New York City middle school students that served as the inspiration for Brainology (Blackwell, et al 2007.)